ipfs-inactive/astralboot/README.md

 ```
 If the config has IPFS = false the local file system will be used.

-# Development

-all comments, patches and pull requests welcome

 # TODO

 1. Better templating of preseed
 2. Add more operating systems
 4. More stuff

+# Contribute

+All comments, patches and pull requests welcome.

+# License

+MIT